Definitions of some terms and phrases of use in the RAC industry.

 Law of thermodynamics states that if two systems are at the same time in thermal equilibrium with a third system, they are in thermal equilibrium with each other.

-Mistral series of refrigeration and A/C load calculation programs are successors to earlier and highly popular DOS based computer programs and were researched between the years 1984 to 2021 by staff at Mistral Associates.
-They were developed and are presently continuously maintained by a team led by Richard Hosking BSc(Hons) Program Development Manager and under the direction of Chris Smith MCIM MInstR Managing Director.
+Mistral series of refrigeration and A/C load calculation programs are successors to earlier and highly popular DOS based computer programs and were researched between the years 1984 to 2022 by staff at Mistral Associates.
+They were developed and are presently continuously maintained by a team led by Richard Hosking BSc(Hons) Operations Director and under the direction of Chris Smith MCIM MInstR Managing Director.
 Programs are based upon proven calculation methods, including established factors, constants and algorithms in the public domain, with results closely following best practice advice by A.S.H.R.A.E., the universally highly respected American Society of Heating Refrigration and Air Conditioning Engineers.